mattsears/mattsears.github.io/_posts/2011-11-16-nyan-cat-rspec-formatter.md

 ---

 I watch a lot of tests run in a given day.
-So I figured why not make it more fun. <!--more-->Inspired by [minitest](https://github.com/seattlerb/minitest)'s pride, and um cats?
-I came up with a [Nyan Cat](http://www.youtube.com/watch?v=QH2-TGUlwu4) inspired RSpec formatter.
+So I figured why not make it more fun.
+Inspired by [minitest](https://github.com/seattlerb/minitest)'s pride, and um cats?
+I came up with a [Nyan Cat](http://www.youtube.com/watch?v=QH2-TGUlwu4) inspired RSpec formatter.<!--more-->

 Update: After last week's launch, Nyan Cat received a great response from the Ruby world.
 Over the weekend, I released version 0.0.2.
 It includes a few bug